steps20/Linux_mac_changer/README.md

 **Additionally, it is important to note that this script uses Linux commands and therefore cannot be run on a Windows machine.

 <h1>Usage: </h1>
-Usage:
+Usage:<br>
   python mac_changer.py [OPTIONS]

-Options:
+Options:<br>
-  -r, --random         Generates a random MAC address to be used -m, --mac            Gives the option for a user entered MAC
+  -r, --random         Generates a random MAC address to be used<br>
+  -m, --mac            Gives the option for a user entered MAC  <br>
  -i, --interface      Used to enter the interface you want to change your mac on.